mipflug/glanville-court-cases/README.md

 - `<del>` = deletion
 - `&amp;` = &

-The process followed the following steps sequentially:
+The process followed these steps sequentially:
 - add `<lb/>` and `<p>` directly in Notion
 - copy and paste into MS Word.
 In order to retain formatting features from Notion, hit `CMD + A` to copy rather than clicking the copy button.
 I chose to use MS Word because it has advanced find & replace options based on formatting.
 - In MS Word, find and replace `<lb/>` with `<lb/>^p` --the ^p adds an enter after the `<lb/>`